EPIC: Epilepsy in children and young people under the age of 18

 Donations to our Heart Appeal help us to fund new technology, state of the art equipment and extra care which directly benefits local heart patients.

-Our Dementia Appeal raises funds to transform the hospital experience for people with dementia, funding projects including reminiscence therapy technology and dementia friendly environments on our wards.
+Our Dementia Appeal raises funds to transform the hospital experience for people with dementia.